 Name of pupil: DOB: Year Group:

 Medical Diagnosis: School:

 Any known allergies:

 Child's Address:

 Family Contact Details

 Name: Name:

 Address: Address:

 Phone (home): Phone (home):

 Mobile: Mobile:

 Work: Work:

-WOIK.
-WOTK.

 Clinic/Hospital Contact

 Name:

 Phone number:

 G.P:

 Phone number:

-Danasila a sasalisa 1

-Describe medica

-child's symptoms: :
+Describe medical needs/ child's symptoms:

-. .

-Daily care require ments:
+Daily care requirements:

-escribe what con stitutes an emergency for the child and action to be taken if this occurs:
+Describe what constitutes an emergency for the e child and action to be taken if this occurs:

-Vho is responsible e in an emergency?

-Vho is responsible e in an emergency?

-Vho is responsible e in an emergency?
+Who is responsible in an emergency?

-Vho is responsible e in an emergency?
+who is responsible in an emergency:

-e in an emergency?
+Care plan completed by

+Dato

 Date

 Plan to be reviewed by

-Parent / Carer consent I consent to the staff named in this plan administering these proto the information in this healthcare plan being shared with the , , ,
+Parent / Carer consent a those precedures for my shild, and I sive my consent

+to the information in this healthcare plan being share g these procedures for my child, and I give my consent of with the necessary staff in school

+to the information in the recalmodre plan being chare a with the heededary stair in someon

 Name

 Relationship to child/young person

+Signature Data

-Signature Date e
+Signature Date

-Child's consent I consent to staff/carer administering the above procedure/med dication to me
+Child's consent I consent to staff/carer administering the above proce edure/medication to me

-Signature Date e
+Signature Date

-Data Protection: The information provided will be treated as confiden ntial and only shared with relevant internal and
+Data Protection: The information provided will be trea ted as confidential and only shared with relevant internal

-external individuals or organisations, approved by the school, if required.
+- 1 by the school, if required.